aristanetworks/aclabs/docs/quickstart.md

 In the Arista Community Labs, we pre-package these Codespaces with the tools necessary to interact with the nodes within the lab.
 Quick examples are Python, Ansible, and Ansible Galaxy collections such as [AVD](https://galaxy.ansible.com/ui/repo/published/arista/avd/), [CVP](https://galaxy.ansible.com/ui/repo/published/arista/cvp/), and [EOS](https://galaxy.ansible.com/ui/repo/published/arista/eos/).

-The use of [Docker in Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/docker-in-docker/README.md) in alignment with the [Dev Container Specification](https://containers.dev/implementors/spec/) is what makes this possible in Codespaces.
+[Docker in Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/docker-in-docker/README.md) in alignment with the [Dev Container Specification](https://containers.dev/implementors/spec/) makes this possible in Codespaces.

 ### Costs